AdaChain: A Learned Adaptive Blockchain: Introduction

 \begin{itemize}[parsep=1mm, leftmargin=1em,labelwidth=*,align=left] \item {\bf Learned adaptive blockchain.} To the best of our knowledge, \sys is the first blockchain system to support \emph{automatically adapting to an underlying, dynamic workload}.
 Through careful modeling of the states, actions, and objective function, \sys's use of reinforcement learning makes it the first blockchain system to \emph{learn from its mistakes} and self-correct.

-\item {\bf Multi-architecture switching.} Additionally, we also present the first blockchain system capable of switching from one architecture to another at {\em runtime} in a way that respects correctness and security concerns.
+\item {\bf Multi-architecture switching.} Additionally, we also present the first blockchain system capable of switching from one architecture to another at {\em runtime} while respecting correctness and security concerns.

-\item {\bf Analysis of architecture impact on blockchain performance.} We perform a large-scale measurement examining the relationship between architecture choice and blockchain performance.
-We implemented a wide range of blockchain architectures, and through a suite of workload parameters, we identified architecture configurations and runtime settings that significantly impact performance improvements.
+\item {\bf Analysis of architectural impact on blockchain performance.} Through a suite of workload parameters, we perform a large-scale measurement examining the relationship between architecture choice and blockchain performance.
 Our experiments highlight the large state space, which renders manual heuristics difficult to achieve.
-The workloads, architectures and measured performance will be publicly available to aid future research.

-\item {\bf Prototype and performance evaluation.} We have developed a prototype of \sys, which will be publicly available under an open-source license.
+\item {\bf Prototype and performance evaluation.} We have developed a prototype of \sys.
 Our evaluation results on CloubLab demonstrate that \sys can converge quickly to optimal architectures under changing workloads, significantly outperform existing fixed architectures, and incur low additional overhead. \end{itemize}